HaojiHu/TIFUKNN/README.md

 python TIFUKNN.py ./data/TaFang_history_NB.csv ./data/TaFang_future_NB.csv 300 0.9 0.7 0.7 7 10
 ```

-TaFang_history_NB.csv contains the historical records of customers.
-TaFang_future_NB.csv contains the future records of customers.
+TaFang_history_NB.csv contains the historical records of all the customers.
+TaFang_future_NB.csv contains the future records of all the customers.
 The 300 is the number neighbors.
 0.9 is the time-decayed ratio within each group.
 The first 0.7 is the time-decayed ratio accross groups.
 The second 0.7 is the alpha for combining two parts in prediction.
 7 is the group size.
 10 is the top k items recommened.